jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 The Germans didn't enter into the Classic Age for hundreds of more years after seeing Caesar's bridge.
 The Romans themselves stalled their advancement and were invaded and colonized by those very same Germans.
 Advancing a civilization requires leaving the old one behind, which for many nations is so hard, it never happens.

 One reason for this is happiness.
 Evolution is hard, tough, and filled with failure.
 And new isn't always better.
-The best martial arts techniques are often the classic ones like left jabs and uppercuts.
-So, humans won't neccesarily be happy trying out the many new traits each new age brings.
+The best martial arts techniques are often the classic ones like left jabs and rear naked chokes.
+So, humans won't neccesarily be happy combing through the many new traits each new age brings.

-Regardless, Life demands evolution.
+Regardless, Life demands the hard work of evolution.
 Adapting is the only way Life survives.
 The biggest reason for our refusal to evolve is the loyalty stories foster in humanity.
 Stories are meant to pass-on knowledge to aid everyone's continuous evolution.
 But the people in power use stories to distract regular people from evolving new tools, because new tools have new power bases.

 America won the Industrial Age.
 It did so with a mixture of hardwork, ingenuity, and injustice.
 And, in 1970, America invented the personal computer and the internet.
 This is the technology of the future, but we are not yet in the Internet Age for the same reasons seeing Caesar's bridge didn't upgrade the German barbarians all those years ago.

-Evolving our society to the possibilities of modern technology requires calling "bullshit" on our Industrial Age power brokers, and their supporters, who don't want to move on.
+Evolving our society to the possibilities of modern technology requires calling "bullshit" on our Industrial Age power brokers and their supporters who don't want to move on.
 Their stories about "wokeness" and "fascists" are only meant to keep us in the Industrial Age while laying blame for the social, economic, and other real life pains that inevitable get worse when any creature stops playing the game of evolution.

 <Flipper1970 />